jesusfar/classified-ads-example/README.md

 ```
 $ ./gradlew test
 ```
-Open in your browser Test report from classified-ads-example/build/reports/tests/test/packages/classifiedads.html
+Open the Test report from classified-ads-example/build/reports/tests/test/packages/classifiedads.html in your browser.